TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::

 By the same line of reasoning as in the above example we can deduce that adding an arbitrary multiple of any equation to another equation does not change the solution set of the system.
-Of course if we multiply an equation with some nonzero constant, the solution set also remains invariant.
+Of course if we multiply an equation with some non-zero constant, the solution set also remains invariant.
 This operation is called **{index}`scaling`**.
 For the system at hand we could, as a next step, scale the second equation with a factor $-\frac12$.
 The following proposition summarises the suitable operations to adapt a system of equations.

 ::::{prf:proposition}